guokan987/PCLGCN/README.md

 # PCLGCN

-This is a pytorch code of PCLGCN(IEEE Transcation of intelligent transportation systems)
+This is a pytorch code of PCLGCN(IEEE Transcation of intelligent transportation systems) under review, thus don't refer or use it!!!
 # datasets: Chinese Cities speed data and POI data in JiNan, XiAn, ShenZhen and ChengDu

 # Instructions for use：